How To Take Apart Shark’s Navigator Lift Away Vacuum Cleaner

 This guide will work for most Navigator Lift Away’s, but the model I’m demonstrating with is the NV352.
 It should be similar for most of the other 3 series Navigators including the NV355, NV356e, NV351, NV360, etc.

 This video will be useful for you if you need to replace the brush bar, brush bar motor, belt, on/off switch, main motor, hoses and filters.
+Go here instead for a simple and quick demonstration on how to change the belt on your Shark Navigator.

 Video Guide: How To Take Apart Shark Navigator Lift Away NV352 Step-By-Step